logo

 The giant spider breed that we’re looking at is the Goliath Birdeater.

-This spider is named the world’s largest spider and for a good reason.
-The Goliath Birdeater or therapist blondi, is the largest spider ranked on their mass and overall size.
+This spider is named the world’s largest spider, and for good reason.
+The Goliath Birdeater, or Theraphosa blondi, is the largest spider ranked by its mass and overall size.

-These spiders, surprisingly enough, are actually not venomous at all.
-Their size is enough to scare away a large animal (and humans) but according to National Geographic, their bites might cause a sting but they aren’t venomous.
+Surprisingly enough, these spiders are actually not venomous at all.
+Their size is enough to scare away large animals (and humans), but according to National Geographic, their bites might cause a sting, but they aren’t venomous.

-Typically this spider can weigh about 6 ounces and it can get about 11 inches long.
-The body alone can measure about 5 inches and the spider’s size is usually compared to that of a dinner plate.
+Typically, this spider can weigh about 6 ounces and can grow to about 11 inches long.
+The body alone can measure about 5 inches, and the spider’s size is usually compared to that of a dinner plate.

 The giant spider breed that we’re looking at is the Goliath Birdeater.